troperville

 Live-Action TV

 • The A-Team.
 Part of the appeal is knowing, blow by blow, how each episode will play out before you watch it.
 There will be a scene where B.A. throws a guy over a car.
 Murdock will act silly and tick B.A. off.
 Face will fall in love with every remotely attractive woman he sees.
 It's just fun.
 And lots of machine guns will get fired, but no one will get shot.
 The Big Bad's car will ramp off another vehicle, fly twisting sideways over a ground camera, and crash on its roof.
 The Big Bad and his Mooks will crawl out, uninjured, and surrender.
 The basic formula stays the same, but the writers switch up the specifics.
-Take Murdock, for instance: he'll act crazy, of course, but how?
+Take Murdock, for instance: he'll act crazy of course, but how?
 Will he decide he's a cab-driving superhero?
 Pretend he's Captain Ahab?
 Act like an artsy filmmaker?
 Psychoanalyze a bunch of pecans while switching between a German accent and just plain German? ...And yeah, he did all of those things.

 • Burn Notice embraces a wide variety of tropes and proceeds to use, subvert, deconstruct, avert, and in general play with all of them.
 Sometimes the show follows a pretty clean formula for the individual stories, and unfortunately that is its main flaw.
-But in the narration there is more than a dozen quotes you could use to describe an individual trope that are so specific you know they did it on purpose.
+But in the narration, there are more than a dozen quotes you could use to describe an individual trope that are so specific you know they did it on purpose.

 • Community.
 Abed is a troper.
 He invokes tropes, finding the worlds of TV and movies much more interesting.
 Even beyond Abed, the show has happily thrown itself into parodies and homages to practically every genre of fiction (and non-fiction) on the planet.
+Never mind that they use this very wiki for research!

 • Degrassi.
 Just look at its page.
 It's basically explored every possible angle of the Teen Drama, not to mention being the successor of the shows that created the genre in the first place, and is now a certified Long Runner.